 This should not come as a surprise to anyone who is familiar with the latest findings of nuclear physics.
 According to the latest theories of sub-atomic particles, the smallest conceivable forms of matter are called "super strings."
 This super-tiny form of matter, millions of which make up a mere single sub-atomic particle are said to be in the form of little strings.
 What makes matter bond together and to form different patterns is how these super stings are said to vibrate.
 In other words, the super strings are like the stings on a guitar or violin.
 When they are plucked music is made and sound is formed.
-Thus when these super strings vibrate, sound is formed and matter is created.
-So then, what vibrates the super strings?
+Thus when these super strings?
 I don't know if the physicists have discovered it yet, but a Mekubal will tell him that it is the power of thought.